 The Company, which is a principal operating subsidiary of the group, is the regulated entity through which the vast majority of the group's individual and group insurance, pensions and annuities business is executed.
-The Board of the Company reports in to the Group Board and the minutes of the Company Board meetings are submitted to the Group Board following each meeting.
+The Board of the Company reports into the Group Board and the minutes of the Company Board meetings are submitted to the Group Board following each meeting.

-Legal & General Insurance Limited is a direct subsidiary of the Company.
-The Board of Legal & General Insurance Limited reports in to the Company's Board via the submission of minutes for noting following each meeting.
-To the extent material issues arise in relation to the business of Legal & General Insurance Limited, the Group Board has line of sight of these through the Company.
+LGIL4 had been a direct subsidiary of the Company.
+The Board of LGIL reported in to the Company's Board via the submission of minutes for noting following each meeting.
+To the extent material issues arose in relation to the business of LGIL, the Group Board had line of sight of these through the Company.
+H.C.
+Baldock, a director of the Company, also served on the board of LGIL up until the point of disposal.